biocatiit/website/content/pages/index.rst

             .. caption::

-                :h3:`Everything BioSAXS 5 registration open`
+                :h3:`Everything BioSAXS 5 workshop`

                 BioCAT will run its 5th annual Everything BioSAXS workshop from November 5-7th.
-Registration is now open for both on-site and, for the first time ever, remote participants.
+Registration is now closed for both on-site and, for the first time ever, remote participants.

             .. button:: Learn More